The Original Hebrew and Aramaic

 The original languages of the Old Testament are Hebrew (or Old Hebrew) and Aramaic.
 Aramaic is a related language - almost a dialect of Hebrew, and the change came with the Babylonian captivity.
 The Hebrew language has no vowels (originally) and is read from right to left.

-Eight books which were written entirely in Aramaic are Zechariah, Haggai, Nehemiah, Esther, 1 & 2 Chronicles, and Malachi.
+The Aramaic Content - Eight books which were written entirely in Aramaic are Zechariah, Haggai, Nehemiah, Esther, 1 & 2 Chronicles, and Malachi.
 Three books of the Old Testement have sections written in Aramaic, these are Daniel 2:4-7:28, Ezra 4:8-6:18, 7:12-26, and Jeremiah 10:11.
 The other 28 books of the Old Testament were originally written in Hebrew.

-The Hebrew Masoretic Text Manuscripts
+The Masoretic Text Manuscripts

 The Masoretes (also Massoretes) were a Jewish body who (around the 10th century AD) defined what they considered to be the pure Hebrew (and Aramaic) text, to which they added vowel and accent points, and meticulously maintained.

-The Manuscripts - The oldest extent manuscript of this text is the AD 826 Aleppo Codex, but it is partially burned.
-Another important Masoretic Text is the AD 1008 Leningrad Codex.
-Other major editions of the Masoretic text include the Mikraot Gedolot (Rabbinic Bibles), one of which is the Ben Chayyim Rabbinic Bible (1525).
+The oldest extent manuscript of Masoretic text is the AD 826 Aleppo Codex, but it is partially burned.
+Another important Masoretic Text is the AD 1008 Leningrad Codex, which the primary basis for both the Biblia Hebraica and the Biblia Hebraica Stuttgartensia (criticial OT texts used by modern translations).
+Other major editions of the Masoretic text include the Mikraot Gedolot (Rabbinic Bibles), one of which is the Ben Chayyim Rabbinic Bible (1525), which is the OT source for the King James Version.

-There are only nine textual differences betweent the contents of the Aleppo, Leningrad Codexes, and the Ben Chayyim Rabbinic Bible, with the exception of paragraph deliniations, vowel points, and margin notes.
+With the exception of paragraph deliniations, vowel points, and margin notes, there are only nine textual differences betweent the contents of the Leningrad Codex (CT) and the Ben Chayyim Rabbinic Bible (KJV).
 The passages which vary are 1 Kings 20:38; Proverbs 8:16; Isaiah 10:16; Isaiah 27:2; Isaiah 38:14; Jeremiah 34:1; Ezekiel 30:18; Zephaniah 3:15; and Malachi 1:12.

 Interlinear: The classic Green's Interlinear Bible uses the Masoretic OT and the Textus Receptus NT, with Strong's numbers.